 It is the attending provider's responsibility to evaluate the student throughout the quarter, utilizing the clinical competencies, on-shift formative assessments and narrative feedback from the provider, and provide the student clinician feedback by using the Student Clerkship Feedback Form.
-At any time throughout the quarter, if the attending provider identifies a student who needs to improve his/her skill level in any of the clinical learning outcomes, the provider will develop a remediation plan which may include a referral of the student to the Clinical Skills Development Session (CSDS) for remediation.
+At any time throughout the guarter, if the attending provider identifies a student who needs to improve his/her skill level in any of the clinical learning outcomes, the provider will develop a remediation plan which may include a referral of the student to the Clinical Skills Development Session (CSDS) for remediation.
 The remediation plan will serve as a means for the student to improve their skills in order to move to the next level.
+Once developed, engagement in the remediation plan becomes a course requirement.
 All attending providers must complete end-of-quarter feedback forms and review them with the respective student clinician.